mfranca0009/GCDCalculator/README.md

-# GCDCalculator
+# Greatest Common Denominator Calculator

-Greatest Common Denominator Calculator
+Calculator to find the GCD of two numbers.